 Ballet: Our ballet classes range from beginner to advanced, with the primary focus on the development of proper ballet technique.
 Further, we place a strong emphasis on developing control, alignment, vocabulary, musicality, and flexibility.
 We have multiple levels that are based on age and skill, with a specific focus for each level.
 All items on the syllabus must be accomplished before moving to the next level.
 It is not uncommon for students to repeat a level to perfect their technique.

 Pre-Pointe: Must be enrolled in Ballet III to take this class with instructor approval.
 Focus is on developing the foot, ankle, and core strength.
 There is also a emphasis on coordination and stretching to help prepare students for pointe work.
 It is not uncommon for students to repeat this class to ensure they have developed proper strength.
+The safety and well being of our dancers is of the utmost importance.
+A dancer may not be ready to advance to pointe with the rest of the class.
+Every dancer blooms at their own time and going en pointe is not the time to rush this process.
 This class will not perform in recital.

-Pointe: Must be enrolled in Ballet IV to take this class with instructor approval.
+Pointe: Must be enrolled in Ballet III – Ballet IV to take this class with instructor approval.
+Must be at least 11 years old to go en pointe.
 Students begin working in their pointe shoes in this class.
 Students will continue to develop the strength needed to perform on pointe.
 This class is structured similar to a ballet class, with barre, stretch, center, and grand allegro work all completed while wearing pointe shoes.

 Jazz: Jazz classes incorporate a variety of styles.
 The focus of this class is to continue building technique and expressiveness.
 Skills included in this class are turns, flexibility, leaps, kicks, choreography, center, and across-the-floor combinations.
 Students are encouraged to take ballet in conjunction with jazz; however, it is not required.